Explore other offices & services

 Students are considered to be making satisfactory academic progress if they:

-- earn at least 7 credits for each of 3 terms of enrollment,
+- earn an average of 7 credits or more per 3 terms of enrollment,

 - maintain a cumulative grade point average of 2.00 or better, and

-Courses graded S/U do not count toward satisfactory progress.
+Courses graded S/U do not count toward the cumulative grade point average.
 Transfer, summer study, and exam credit count toward credit accumulation requirements at the rate of 1/3 of a Knox term per course credit.